juntylpro1/secure-enterprise/deploy-regions.md

 1. Click **Add > Save**.

 ## Add a second deployable architecture to a project
-{: #second-regions-project}
+{: #regions-project}
 {: step}

-Now that you created an environment, you can use it to create a second configuration.
+Now that you created an environment, you can use it to configure the second deployable architecture.

 1. From the `VSI on VPC landing zone regions` project dashboard, select the **Configurations** tab.
 1. Click **Create**.